Chip-based superconducting traps for levitation of micrometer-sized particles in the Meissner state: Numerical analysis of superconducting trap architectures

 \paragraph{Trap stability for angular \DOFF{}}

-For any non-spherical particle, the magnetic field distribution can result in a torque, which will align the particle in the field until its potential energy is minimized.
-Hence, just as there is a trap center for the translational \DOFF{}, there is a stable particle orientation for the angular \DOFF{}.
-The torque $\vecc{\tau}$ acting on the particle is calculated as detailed in \aref{app:tensor}.
-The torque restores the particle to the stable orientation with a spring constant $k_i^{\tau}$ given by:

-where $\tau_i$ is the torque component w.r.t.~rotation around the x (y) axis and $\theta_j$ is the particle tilt with respect to the y (x) axis.

-In the following we consider the torque acting on a cylinder or a ring levitated in an realistic \AHC{}-trap. \Fref{fig:angstability} shows the x and y components of the torque versus the inclination of the particle with respect to the other axis.
-Equilibrium orientations are found when the torque is zero and its slope is negative.
-From the orientations fulfilling these conditions, the one with the largest slope is the stable orientation, while the others will be metastable.
-The stable and a metastable orientation for a cylinder are 0 and $\pi/2$ tilt with respect to the y axis, respectively.
+When a non-spherical particle, such as a cylinder or ring, is placed in the field of the realistic \AHC{}-trap, torques also act on the particle, see \fref{fig:angstability}.
+Equilibrium orientations are found when the torque is zero and its slope negative, whereby the orientation with the largest slope is the stable and all others are metastable orientations.
+For a cylinder, a stable and metastable orientation are found at a tilt angle of 0 and $\pi/2$ with respect to the y axis, respectively.
 For the orientation with respect to the x axis, the stable orientation is close to 0, with a slight shift in angle due to the coil openings.

-For a ring with zero trapped flux the stable and metastable orientations are at 0 and $\pi/2$ tilt with respect to the y-axis, respectively.
-However, for the orientation with respect to the x-axis, there is only one stable orientation close to $\pi/6$.
-This asymmetry is caused by the coil openings and flux quantization in the ring hole, which generates an extra current that increases the energy of the system.
-Hence, a torque that works to minimize the current in the ring will appear, orienting it towards the coil openings, where the field is weaker.
-If the \AHC{}-trap had no openings, such as the one shown in \Fref{fig:AHCtrap}(b), the stable and a metastable orientation would appear at 0 and $\pi/2$ with respect to the y-axis, respectively.
-Note that the torque acting on the ring is approximately one order of magnitude larger than that on the cylinder.
+For a ring with no trapped flux, a stable and metastable orientation are found at a tilt angle of 0 and $\pi/2$ with respect to the y-axis, respectively.
+However, for the other orientation, there is only one stable orientation close to $\pi/6$.
+This asymmetry is caused by the coil openings and flux quantization that generates an additional current in the ring.
+A torque acts to minimize this current, orienting the ring towards the coil openings, where the field is weaker.
+If the \AHC{}-trap had no openings, a stable and metastable orientation would appear at an angle of 0 and $\pi/2$ with respect to the y-axis, respectively.

 \paragraph{Trap frequency}